kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

 The `-g` option will give you these nifty little lines in front.

 What you're seeing is a percentage change in the past 24 hours.
 They are all normalized as in the exchange with the most change has the largest delta.
 The first column is open, second is low, third is last.
-The top is always the high.
+The top is always the high (the ANSI underline of the line above forms the ceiling in this case)

-So that means that in this example both SUSHI and TRB are up.
-On a percentage points basis, SUSHI is up more than TRB (you can see that in the `T` labeled field as well)
+So that means that in this example both MKR and MIR are up.
+On a percentage points basis, MKR is up more than MIR (you can see that in the `T` labeled field as well)

 ```